 10. Set a deadline

 Hands up if you are the sort of person who writes much better when there is a deadline involved?
 If that’s you, then CREATE deadlines.
-Say you are going to write a post every Thursday (or whatever day you like posting) and stick to it.
-Tell your readers via social media/email that this is what they should expect a new blog post and then you’ll have that external pressure too.
+Say you are going to publish a post every Thursday (or whatever day you like posting) and stick to it.
+To create accountability, tell your readers via social media/email that this is when they should expect a new blog post from you and then you’ll have that external pressure too.